-Product labels are key to ensuring your products make the kind of impact you’re hoping for, which in most cases is sales!
-First of all, if you’ve spent valuable time, effort, and energy pouring your passion into a beautifully tasting product, it is easy to overlook the essential items like packaging and labelling.
+First of all, if you’ve spent valuable time, effort, and energy pouring your passion into a beautifully tasting product, it is easy to overlook the essential items like packaging and labeling.

 This is all well and good, and we all believe your jam is delicious too; however, the stall next door also sells jam, and the farm down the road – well it’s been said their jam reminds ‘one’ of childhood – making daisy chains, playing tiggie, and picking berries and eating most of them!

 What is the wild truth?

 With all of these aspects to consider, it is absolutely essential that, you, the jam-maker, spends quality time on making informed, valuable and fresh decisions about how to label your products.
 You want to ensure you are giving your precious products the best opportunity to be plucked from the shelf.

 Your products want to work just as hard as you do!

 Five Key Questions

 Here are some key questions to ask when working out how to label your products.

 - Does your product label reflect your company’s vision or values statement?
 If it doesn’t, what can you add or take away to ensure it will reflect this?
 You want to show a sense of genuineness, authenticity, depth, and quality.

 - Is your product label easy to see from a distance?
-Will the colours attract your consumers?
-Are the colours of the background, borders, text magnetizing?
+Will the colors attract your consumers?
+Are the colors of the background, borders, text magnetizing?
 Do they draw your target customers to the product?

 - Is your product label easy to read?
-Is the font and text clear?
+Are the font and text clear?
 Or, is there too much information on the label?
 Is it cluttered?

 - Does the artwork reflect the type of product you’re selling?
 Does the label, overall, position the product amongst similar products in the market?
 Or is the label vastly different and too far from the familiar structure?